GSA/digitalgov.gov/content/posts/2015-01-21-the-api-briefing-bureau-of-labor-statistics-invites-developers-to-build-employment-apps.md

 ---
+url: /2015/01/21/the-api-briefing-bureau-of-labor-statistics-invites-developers-to-build-employment-apps/
 date: 2015-01-21 10:10:01 -0400
-title: 'The API Briefing\: Bureau of Labor Statistics Invites Developers to Build Employment Apps'
+title: 'The API Briefing: Bureau of Labor Statistics Invites Developers to Build Employment Apps'
-summary: 'The federal government collects an amazing amount of economic data.
+summary: The federal government collects an amazing amount of economic data.
 Several agencies such as the Securities and Exchange Commission, the Treasury, and the Census Bureau collect economic data, ranging from the stock market activity to local business conditions.
-The Bureau of Labor Statistics (BLS) collects information on the labor market and is a rich source'
+The Bureau of Labor Statistics (BLS) collects information on the labor market and is a rich source
-authors: [bbrantley]
+authors:
+  - bbrantley
 categories:
   - API
 tag: